Kern Wildenthal, M.D., Ph.D.

 Dr. Wildenthal graduated from Sul Ross College in Alpine, Texas, before enrolling in UT Southwestern Medical School.
 After receiving his M.D. degree, Dr. Wildenthal trained at Bellevue Hospital in New York, Parkland Memorial Hospital in Dallas, the National Heart, Lung, and Blood Institute in Bethesda, Maryland, and the University of Cambridge in England (where he earned a Ph.D. degree).

 Dr. Wildenthal has been a visiting professor or consultant at more than 60 medical schools, universities, and research institutes around the world, and a visiting lecturer and organizer of conferences in 22 countries.
 The author of more than 120 scientific and medical papers as well as many articles on health and education policy issues, he has served as chairman of numerous medical and research organizations.
-He was a Guggenheim Fellow in 1975–76, and has been elected to the Institute of Medicine of the National Academy of Sciences.
+He was a Guggenheim Fellow in 1975–76, and has been elected to the Institute of Medicine (now National Academy of Medicine) of the National Academy of Sciences.
 He is an Honorary Fellow of Hughes Hall at the University of Cambridge.

 Community Service and Honors